Archive for the ‘Non Tech stuff’ Category

 R&S, Security, SP, Voice, Storage, Wifi

 • Michael Purcell was the first person to acquire 6 CCIE certifications on the older tracks.
-Currently the only sextuple 10-year ccie.

 • Roman Rodichev passed his 6th CCIE on the 28 July 2009 making him only the second person to have 6.
 HUGE achievement, for someone who is not even 30 yet.